 Nirupama Menon Rao is a retired Indian diplomat, foreign secretary and ambassador.
 She was educated in India and joined India’s foreign service in 1973.
 She was the first woman in India to be a spokesperson for the Ministry of External Affairs, New Delhi, as well as the first woman to serve as high commissioner to Sri Lanka and to represent India as ambassador to the People’s Republic of China.
 She served as India’s foreign secretary from 2009 to 2011.
 At the end of that term, she was appointed India’s ambassador to the United States, where she served from 2011 to 2013.

-Allan Rock is the president emeritus and a professor of law at the University of Ottawa.
+Allan Rock is the president emeritus and was until 2022 a professor of law at the University of Ottawa.
 A former trial lawyer, he entered politics in 1993 and spent 10 years as a federal cabinet minister in the Justice, Health, Industry and Infrastructure portfolios.
 Allan was Canada’s Ambassador to the United Nations between 2003 and 2006 and the president of the University of Ottawa from 2008 to 2016.

 Güven Sak is the executive director of the Economic Policy Research Foundation of Turkey (TEPAV), and a professor of public economics at the TOBB University of Economics and Technology.
 Previously, he worked as a senior researcher at the Capital Markets Board of Turkey, taught in the Department of Public Finance at the Faculty of Political Sciences, Ankara University, and was as an external founding member of the Monetary Policy Council of the Central Bank of Turkey.